yugiohfi/yugiohswap/SPECIFICATIONS.md

 # Overview

-Niftyswap is a fork of [Uniswap](<https://hackmd.io/@477aQ9OrQTCbVR3fq1Qzxg/HJ9jLsfTz?type=view>), a protocol for automated token exchange on Ethereum.
-While Uniswap is for trading [ERC-20](<https://eips.ethereum.org/EIPS/eip-20>) tokens, Niftyswap is a protocol for [ERC-1155](<https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1155.md>) tokens.
+YuGiOhswap is a fork of [Uniswap](<https://hackmd.io/@477aQ9OrQTCbVR3fq1Qzxg/HJ9jLsfTz?type=view>), a protocol for automated token exchange on Ethereum.
+While Uniswap is for trading [ERC-20](<https://eips.ethereum.org/EIPS/eip-20>) tokens, YuGiOhswap is a protocol for [ERC-1155](<https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1155.md>) tokens.
 Both are designed to favor ease of use and provide guaranteed access to liquidity on-chain.

 Most exchanges maintain an order book and facilitate matches between buyers and sellers.
-Niftyswap smart contracts hold liquidity reserves of various tokens, and trades are executed directly against these reserves.
+YuGiOhswap smart contracts hold liquidity reserves of various tokens, and trades are executed directly against these reserves.
 Prices are set automatically using the [constant product](https://ethresear.ch/t/improving-front-running-resistance-of-x-y-k-market-makers/1281)  $x*y = K$ market maker mechanism, which keeps overall reserves in relative equilibrium.
 Reserves are pooled between a network of liquidity providers who supply the system with tokens in exchange for a proportional share of transaction fees.

 An important feature of Nitfyswap is the utilization of a factory/registry contract that deploys a separate exchange contract for each ERC-1155 token contract.
 These exchange contracts each hold independent reserves of a single fungible ERC-1155 currency and their associated ERC-1155 token id.
 This allows trades between the [Currency](#currency) and the ERC-1155 tokens based on the relative supplies.

-This document outlines the core mechanics and technical details for Niftyswap.
+This document outlines the core mechanics and technical details for YuGiOhswap.

 # Contracts

-### NiftyswapExchange.sol
+### YuGiOhswapExchange.sol

 This contract is responsible for permitting the exchange between a single currency and all tokens in a given ERC-1155 token contract.
-For each token id $i$, the NiftyswapExchance contract holds a reserve of currency and a reserve of token id $i$, which are used to calculate the price of that token id $i$ denominated in the  currency.
+For each token id $i$, the YuGiOhswapExchance contract holds a reserve of currency and a reserve of token id $i$, which are used to calculate the price of that token id $i$ denominated in the  currency.

-### NiftyswapFactory.sol
+### YuGiOhswapFactory.sol

-This contract is used to deploy a new NiftyswapExchange.sol contract for ERC-1155 contracts without one yet.
-It will keep a mapping of each ERC-1155 token contract address with their corresponding NiftyswapExchange.sol contract address.
+This contract is used to deploy a new YuGiOhswapExchange.sol contract for ERC-1155 contracts without one yet.
+It will keep a mapping of each ERC-1155 token contract address with their corresponding YuGiOhswapExchange.sol contract address.

 # Contract Interactions